toaney/web-portal/README.md

   - the /lorem-ipsum/donec-lorem-magna is the only page that is built out
   - working dropdowns for sub-navigation links
   - working dropdown for user information
+- working dynamic breadcrumbs (see lorem ipsum page and test by adding paths after ".../lorem-ipsum)
 - mocked API post requests for labelSubmit and formSubmit

 - form fields populated with mock data (this data would typically come from the server)